Following the crucified Lord. 16:21-28

 v27.
 In the day of judgment we will be rewarded on the basis of what we have done.
 In the context, the deed is our surrender to Christ.
 If we rest in faith on the cross of Christ, then we will be saved.
 Some argue that the deed is cross-bearing discipleship, in the sense of an exemplary Christian life, but this would leave us with a doctrine of salvation by works.

 v28.
 This verse has many possible interpretations.
 Most commentators take "will not taste death" to mean "will not die", but a metaphorical sense is best, "will not face eternal annihilation."
 Those who opt for "will not die" tend to think that Jesus' words apply to the destruction of Jerusalem in 70AD.
 Certainly, some of those standing there that day, did see this terrible event.
 Yet, it is more likely that Jesus is saying that some in the crowd, a small band who have put their trust in him, will share eternity with him.
-They will be part of that throng without number, who come with the Son of Man into the presence of the Ancient of Days to receive glory, authority and power.
+They will be part of that throng without number who come with the Son of Man into the presence of the Ancient of Days to receive glory, authority and power.

 It is very common for us to find identity, meaning, personhood,.... the substance of our being, in the things we own, our job, our personal abilities....
 Often the car we drive serves to define our character, or at least, defines it the way we want others to see it.
 Our home, furniture and boys-toys can be used in the same way.

 Of course, we know only too well, it's all going to burn one day.
 Getting ourselves overly fussed with the accumulated debris of this world, enjoyable though it may be, is the height of foolishness - good fun, but foolishness.
 What gain is there in possessing all the world only to inevitably find that someone else gets to clean out our drawers and carry off all our gear.
 The real prize surely has to be an integral personhood, a "life", a "soul" that is eternal.
 Identity in our car, home, kids... is fleeting.
 Identity in Jesus, in the crucified and risen one, is eternal.
 Our true self, our eternal self, is only found in him; the rest is transitory.
-Authentic life is found in all that Christ has freely done for us.
+Authentic life is only found in all that Christ has freely done for broken humanity.

 We can't live without "gear", without toys and all the clutter of survival, along with our dreams and aspirations, yet we don't have to surrender to them.
 To surrender is to die, but to surrender to Christ is life eternal.
 "What benefit is there to anyone if they gain the whole world but forfeit their own life?"